The key to a healthy deck is consistent care. With these three steps, your client's deck will be equipped to handle whatever nature may send your way.

 Step One: Make sure you’re up to code

-We recommend reading the DCA 6 prescriptive deck building code to confirm.
-It includes everything you need to know to properly build a strong and durable deck, from how big your joists and posts need to be, to how to attach the ledger board to the house.
+First and foremost, always be sure your deck is built according to code.
+Mark Clement, licensed contractor recommends reading the DCA 6 prescriptive deck building code.
+“It’s everything you need to know to properly build a strong and durable deck, from how big your joists and posts need to be, to how to attach the ledger board to the house,” Clement says.

 Step Two: Check the wood and deck connections